Lifecycle

 • Controller Method: onInit()

 Called after the custom element is connected to a DOM.
 It's a good place to set up your initial properties.
 Child elements are not yet attached to the DOM, templates are not parsed, and most other things are not yet set up.
+Attribute values that were present on the element when it was created have already been copied into the controller at this point.

 Content Loaded (Most Likely Called)

-• Global event: parse (controller instance, wasAsync boolean)
+• Global event: parse (controller instance)

-• Controller Event: parse (wasAsync boolean)
+• Controller Event: parse (no arguments)

-• Controller Method: onParse(wasAsync)
+• Controller Method: onParse()

 At this point, the DOM has not been cleared and the template has not been applied.
 The original content is still present.